chipnbits/JCapTrack/README.md

 - As a user, when I select the quit option from the main portfolio menu, I want all my transactions to automatically save
 - As a user, I would like to be able to import and consolidate data from AdjustedCostBase.ca export files into an existing portfolio

+### Phase 3

+A gui was implemented using Java Swing library.
+Some additional ideas for functionality were implemented such as the ability to delete transactions from a security.
+The structure of the gui is designed in such a way to maximize branched access to the data in a controlled manner, this means that:

+- Multiple portfolios can be open at once, but not more than one instance of a single portfolio at a time.
+- Multiple securities can be open at once, but not more than one instance of a single security at a time.
+- Closing a portfolio will close all of the open securities.
+- JCapTrack will no close until all portfolios are closed, this is to ensure the proper selection of data persistence from the user.

+The transaction entry menu makes good use of more robust data verification and is able to notify the user of all the different errors found.
+The tax slip generator was left as a TODO item due to the time constraints on the project.

+### Phase 4 : Task 2

+I would like to bring some attention to the console menu class hierarchy that was implemented earlier in Phase 1 of the project cycle.
+The superclass is of type MenuScreen and implements the functionality of a menu with a set list of options for the user to select from and a scanner to read and validate the user input.
+This super class was incredibly useful because it has 7 different subclasses that extend it to form the entire console ui.
+The use of a superclass for the menu also ensures that the menus have a consistent look and feel for the user.
+You can find the classes as follows:

+- Supertype: ui.console.MenuScreen
+- Subtypes: ui.console.portfolio.* (6)
+            ui.console.JCapTrack

+Most classes contain an override for the menu display information, and then implement the abstract methods for showing selection options or menu quit behavior.

+### Phase 4 : Task 3